hyperledger-labs/yui-relayer/README.md

 ### Configurations

-You can configure its behavior using environment variables supported by Go, as listed in the [Compliance of Implementations with Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md#environment-variables).
+You can configure its behavior using environment variables supported by the Go SDK, as listed in the [Compliance of Implementations with Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md#environment-variables).

-In addition to the environment variables supported by Go, yui-relayer supports the following variables, which are not available in the Go SDK:
+In addition to these environment variables, yui-relayer supports the following variables, which are not available in the Go SDK:

 * OTEL_PROPAGATORS
 * OTEL_TRACES_EXPORTER